Nisha0202/everydayechoes/README.md

 - **Subscription System:** Allows users to subscribe and receive OTP-verified email notifications for new posts.
 - **Responsive Design:** Fully responsive and mobile-friendly interface using Tailwind CSS.
-- **Admin Dashboard:** Provides an interface for admins to post new blog content.
+- **Admin Dashboard:** Provides an interface for admins to post new blog content using a rich text editor developed with Tiptap.
 - **Dynamic Titles:** Automatically updates page titles based on the page.
 - **Dark/Light Mode:** Toggle between dark and light themes for user preference.
 - **Latest Blogs:** Fetches and displays the latest blog posts dynamically.